YellowFireFighter/Open-Cheating-Network/README.md

 # Open Cheating Network

-A distributed WebSocket chat system for Roblox exploits, allowing multiple scripts across different servers to communicate seamlessly.
+A distributed WebSocket communication system for Roblox scripts, allowing multiple scripts across different servers to communicate.

 Used in various Roblox exploit scripts for cross-server communication.